SyncfusionExamples/How-to-create-Xamarin.Forms-image-button/README.md

 ## <a name="textbutton"></a>Create image button with text content

-You can also create an image button with text content and image by using Text and ImageSource properties.
-The following code example shows how to create an image button with text content and image.
+You can also create an image button with text using the properties Text and ImageSource.

+The following code example shows how to create an image button with text and image.

  ```